Hector65714/Hector65714/README.md

 - 👋 Hi, I’m @Hector65714
-- 👀 I’m interested in Virtual Machine and Computer cdoing.
+- 👀 I’m interested in Virtual Machines and Computer coding.
-- 🌱 I’m currently learning How to create a Mac OS Simple KVM on Linux.
+- 🌱 I’m currently learning How to viruses for security research.
-- 📫 How to reach me: hectorgabriel@houlden3.onmicrosoft.com
+- 📫 How to reach me: hectorhoulden7@gmail.com

 <!---
 Hector65714/Hector65714 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.